binshops/laravel-blog/README.md

 1) Added full text search and search views.
 You have to enable it in the config file (see latest config file)
 2) Need more than the 3 default image sizes?
 Add more in the config/blogetc.php file, add the database column for it and it'll work!
+3) Multi-level category feature (now is limited to 3 levels)

 ## Having problems, something is not working?